Jack Kramer: Professional player

 Kramer made a comeback on a four-man world tour with Hoad, Rosewall, Segura, and Sedgman in the fall of 1957.
 Kramer led Hoad for most of the tour, before being slightly edged by the new recruit 16 to 14.
 Hoad claimed that he had great trouble learning to read Kramer's service motion, which he found very deceptive.

 Kramer beat Hoad at the Wembley tournament.
 "Kramer, as accurate as ever, seldom hit a loose shot and Hoad, closely confined by so much admirable lawn tennis, did not seem to have patience enough to fight his way out of his difficulties."
-Kramer lost his next match in the semi finals to Rosewall, but beat Gonzales in the third place match.
-Gonzales and Hoad would headline Kramer's upcoming world championship tour in 1958, in which Kramer would substitute for some of the undercard matches in the New Zealand portion of the tour.
+Kramer lost his next match in the semifinals to Rosewall, but beat Gonzales in the third place match.

+Gonzales and Hoad were the headliners for Kramer's upcoming world championship tour in 1958, in which Kramer substituted for some of the undercard matches in the New Zealand portion of the tour.
 Following his tour loss to Gonzales in 1957, Rosewall had requested to Kramer to be included in the 1958 championship tour, and Rosewall rejected Kramer's offer of an undercard position against Trabert.
 Kramer fared poorly against Rosewall in the 1957 series, and he lost again to Rosewall in the quarterfinals of the 1958 French Professional Championships.
-Trabert beat Kramer in the quarter finals of the Wembley tournament in 1958.
+Trabert beat Kramer in the quarter-finals of the Wembley tournament in 1958.
 Kramer lost in the first round at the Wembley tournament in 1959 to Rosewall.